 Rocky Mountain Cancer Centers is proud to be partnered with non-profit cancer organizations around Colorado.
 Armed with a goal to help fellow Coloradans in, and around, Denver, Colorado Springs, and Boulder– we focus on supporting programs that empower our local cancer patients, survivors, and caregivers.

-On April 1, Rocky Mountain Cancer Assistance and the Ray of Hope Cancer Foundation teamed up to become one organization dedicated to alleviating the financial burden faced by Colorado cancer patients.
+Rocky Mountain Cancer Assistance and the Ray of Hope Cancer Foundation teamed up to become one organization dedicated to alleviating the financial burden faced by Colorado cancer patients.
 Since their inceptions, these organizations have served approximately 9,000 families and distributed nearly $9 million combined.
 This merger helped reduce overhead and administrative costs, helped streamline the application process, and create organizational efficiencies-all allowing Ray of Hope to assist more cancer patients.

 Their contribution to Colorado is noteworthy, and yet, they will be the first to recognize that there still exists a great unmet need.
 Each year 26,000 Coloradans are diagnosed with cancer.
 Cancer patients are three times more likely to file for bankruptcy than any other patient.
 While treatment can average between $10,000-$25,000 per month according to the American Cancer Society, financial stressors extend beyond the cost of treatment.
 For many patients, a rigorous treatment regime has precluded them from working full-time.
 Some treatments are over a year-long, and most patients run through their savings before they complete treatment.
 In fact, many patients will forgo treatment because they cannot afford the additional financial burden that comes with being treated for cancer.